Mahesh7741/My_Portfolio-/README.md

 - HTML5
 - CSS3
 - JavaScript
-- [Any other technologies or frameworks you used]

 ## Features

 - Responsive design for various devices
 - Sections for showcasing projects, skills, and experiences
-- [Any other features you implemented]

 ## Getting Started